useruser-useruser/homelab/docs/hardware/servers.md

 ![image](/assets/photos/nessus.png)

+*(You'll notice there are no scans yet because I recently reinstalled this VM.)*

 I really want this VM to be a SIEM as well, but I keep running into issues when setting up Graylog.
 I think the main issue is just that the tower doesn't have enough RAM.
 It only has 16 GB, which must be split between three 24/7 OSes (Proxmox, OPNsense, Debian) and then when I want to use one of the other non-permanent VMs I have installed on there.
 I don't want to go out and spend $1000 on a new tower just for homelab practice, so once the AI bubble pops, I'll buy some RAM on the cheap and upgrade.
 I believe this tower maxes out at 64 GB, so that's probably what I'll get.